Batman (TV series): Camera shots

 From the beginning, cameras were purposely placed out of level with the set (known as "Dutch tilt"), and characters were filmed from high and low angles.
 This technique was most often used when filming on the set of a villain's lair to lend a surreal, comic-book quality to the scenes, as well as to imply or merely remind the viewer that the crooks were crooked.

 Batmobile

-The original Batmobile from the 1960s TV series was auctioned on January 19, 2013 at the Barrett-Jackson auction house in Scottsdale, Arizona.
+The original Batmobile from the 1960s TV series was auctioned in January 2013, at the Barrett-Jackson auction house in Scottsdale, Arizona.
 It was sold for $4.2 million.

 Tie-in music

 Several cast members recorded music tied into the series.
 Adam West released a single titled "Miranda", a country-tinged pop song that he actually performed in costume during live appearances in the 1960s.
 Frank Gorshin released a song titled "The Riddler", which was composed and arranged by Mel Tormé.
 Burgess Meredith recorded a spoken-word single called "The Escape" backed with "The Capture", which consisted of the Penguin narrating his recent crime spree to a jazz beat.
 Burt Ward recorded a song called "Boy Wonder, I Love You", written and arranged by Frank Zappa.

 In 1966, Batman: The Exclusive Original Soundtrack Album was released on LP, featuring music by Nelson Riddle and snippets of dialogue from Adam West, Burt Ward, Burgess Meredith, Frank Gorshin, Anne Baxter (as Zelda the Great) and George Sanders (the first Mr. Freeze).
 The "Batman Theme" was included, along with titles like "Batusi A Go!
 Go!", "Batman Thaws Mr. Freeze", and "Batman Blues".
 It was reissued later on compact disc.
 Neal Hefti, who wrote the iconic theme song for the series, also released a soundtrack album in 1966, Batman Theme and 11 Hefti Bat Songs.